nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ## Current issues

-### Key management and mitigating impact of key loss
-Considering the case a care provider has outsourced its key management to a service provider.
-When discussing deployment scenarios, we should consider the different roles at the service provider like:
-* Sales and support department who can create and delete DID documents
-* System administrators who alter serviceEndpoints
-> how is this an issue if they all use the same software that selects the key?

-It might not be desirable for these roles have access to the same key material.
-We can suggest configurations with different DID documents with different keys for services and for controller.

 ### Management of VCs by a trusted service provider
 Considering the case a care provider has outsourced it key management to a service provider.
 When obtaining a VC from a trusted party, how does the care provider prove that it is the party represented by the DID without being able to provide private key material?
-> They must initiate a session from the portal of the software vendor using the protocol specified to obtain a VC
-> A mobile only VC won't suffice, a server has to be authorized not a single device

 ### Resolvability of the DID document
 The fundamental idea of a DID document is that it should be resolvable by other parties.
 Section [7.2.2 of the did-core spec](https://w3c.github.io/did-core/#read-verify) requires a specification how a DID resolver could resolve and verify a DID document from the registry.
 Since the Nuts registry will be a local registry this is not yet a consideration but when federation with other registries will become relevant, a proper specification should be written.